Listings in your free trial

 {% step %}

-**Copy the facility ID**&#x20;
+**Copy the facility ID**

-In Postman, copy the `id` that was created from our [facilities-in-your-free-trial](https://docs.fulfillmenttools.com/documentation/using-our-free-trial/free-trial-information/facilities-in-your-free-trial "mention") article.
+In Postman, copy the `id` that was created from our [Facilities in your free trial](/documentation/using-our-free-trial/free-trial-information/facilities-in-your-free-trial.md) article.

 {% endstep %}